irdest/irdest/README.md

 [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

-**qaul** is a decentralised networking project, aiming to create easy to use solutions to ad-hoc wireless communication.
+**qaul** is a decentralised networking project, aiming to create easy to use solutions for ad-hoc wireless communication.
 It supports many common desktop operating systems (Linux, Windows, MacOS, BSD, ...), and Android mobile phones.  iOS support is on the roadmap.